traefik/traefik/docs/content/middlewares/http/compress.md

 ![Compress](../../assets/img/middleware/compress.png)

-The Compress middleware supports gzip and brotli compression.
+The Compress middleware supports gzip and Brotli compression.
 The activation of compression, and the compression method choice rely (among other things) on the request's `Accept-Encoding` header.

 ## Configuration Examples